easyuc/EasyUC/uc-dsl/README.md

 expression at a much higher level, avoiding all the message-routing boilerplate.

-DSL type-checking will catch errors like badly formed messages (e.g., ones with bad source addresses), attempts to send two messages in sequence (without first getting control back), or simulators that interfere with communication between the environment and adversary.
+DSL type-checking catches errors like badly formed messages (e.g., ones with bad source addresses), attempts to send two messages in sequence (without first getting control back), or simulators that interfere with communication between the environment and adversary.